 Find out who the 10-20 most influential people in your segment are.
 Who is the short list of people that everyone seems to be listening to?
 Who are the ones shaping opinions about vendors, technologies and standards?
 Your list will probably include analysts, journalists, bloggers and consultants.
 Get them to spend a day with you and your leadership team.
 Force them to sit in your conference room to listen to your story.
 Ideally they will walk away, not only educated, but inspired.
 And they will then “name drop” you to their contacts during formal presentations and casual conversations with end-user customers.
-Read my earlier post on influencing the influencers.

 Tell a Great Story